Emla Cream 5% 5g

 Side Effects

-The side effects for this product include: paleness, redness or swelling of the skin at the application site.
+The side effects of this product include: paleness, redness or swelling of the skin at the application site.